Clan Rising

 What does the surname Baird mean?

-Of debated origin — possibly from the Gaelic 'bard' (poet) or the Old French 'bardé' (armoured).
+Of debated origin, possibly from the Gaelic 'bard' (poet) or the Old French 'bardé' (armoured).
 Borne in Lanarkshire from the 13th century.
+From the 13th century the surname Baird is recorded in Lanarkshire and, by the 14th, in Aberdeen and Banff.

 Where does the Baird family come from?

-The motto of Clan Baird is "Dominus fecit", which translates as "God Made".
+The motto of the Baird family is "Dominus fecit", which translates as "God Made".
+Family mottoes were registered with the chief of the name and carried on the heraldic arms and battle-banners.

 Who are some famous Bairds?